neo64yt/dwm-pyromorphite/README.md

 # dwm-neo64
 dwm (Dynamic Window Manager) is a lightweight dynamic window manager by suckless.org.
 It is written in C to get great performance with little usage of resources.
 It is customized by editing the source code which keeps it simple, fast and lightweight.
-This is my heavily patched dwm build which is suitable for new users (I guess).
+This is my heavily patched dwm build which is used on my daily driver.
 Still a work in progress.

-## Example screenshot with default color scheme
+### Screenshot
 ![screenshot](screen.png)

 ### Patches that I currently using for this build: